JackieHodges/Weather-Dashboard/README.md

 I used the OpenWeather API to fetch current and future weather data.
 It can be found here: [OpenWeather API](https://openweathermap.org/api).
 I also used the documentation to ensure the proper weather icons were displayed.

 OpenWeather API returned the day/time in a UNIX timestamp.
-I used resources located at [Coder Rocket Fuel](https://coderrocketfuel.com/article/convert-a-unix-timestamp-to-a-date-in-vanilla-javascript) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to ensure the date was formated as requested.
+I used resources located at [Coder Rocket Fuel](https://coderrocketfuel.com/article/convert-a-unix-timestamp-to-a-date-in-vanilla-javascript) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to ensure the date was formatted as requested.